 You can also use this incentive to generate interest towards documentaries or informative content that provide skill development or personal growth.

-Focusing on improving team chemistry can help boost employee engagement, and ultimately, improve employee retention.
+Focusing on improving team chemistry can help boost employee engagement, and, improve employee retention.

 Consider the following to create an environment that encourages teamwork: